google/WebFundamentals/src/content/en/updates/2019/06/image-support-for-async-clipboard.md

 [risks](https://w3c.github.io/clipboard-apis/#security) that need to be carefully evaluated.
 One new challenge are so-called [image compression bombs](https://bomb.codes/bombs#images), that is, image files that appear to be innocent, but—once decompressed—turn out to be huge.
+Even more serious than large images are specifically crafted malicious images that are designed to exploit known vulnerabilities in the native operating system.
+This is why we can’t just copy the image directly to the native clipboard, and why in Chrome we require that the image be transcoded.

 The [specification](https://w3c.github.io/clipboard-apis/#image-transcode)
-mentions transcoding as a mitigation method:
+therefore also explicitly mentions transcoding as a mitigation method:
 *“To prevent malicious image data from being placed on the clipboard, the image data may be transcoded to produce a safe version of the image.”*
-There is some ongoing discussion happening on the related [W3C Technical Architecture Group review](https://github.com/w3ctag/design-reviews/issues/350) on whether and how the transcoding should be specified.
+There is some ongoing discussion happening on the related [W3C Technical Architecture Group review](https://github.com/w3ctag/design-reviews/issues/350) on whether and how the transcoding details should be specified.

 ## Next Steps

-Eventually, the Clipboard API shall be opened up for any kind of data.
+We are actively working on expanding the Asynchronous Clipboard API so that in the future it can support a larger number of data types.
 As the related [implementation bug](https://bugs.chromium.org/p/chromium/issues/detail?id=897289) puts it, *“[t]his is a scary, dangerous, and powerful permission, with plenty of security risks, so we need to tread carefully.”*